 Maritozzi (Sweet Roman buns) are classics from the Roman bakeries.
-In Italy's capital, you can find the sweet rolls in every bakery and bar.
+In Italy's capital, you can find sweet rolls in every bakery and bar.
 People like to eat them for breakfast or as a merenda, a snack, preferably with a filling of whipped cream or vanilla cream.

 Of fasting and betrothal